๐ Difference Between String, StringBuffer, and StringBuilder in Java

 When working with text data in Java, developers often encounter three important classes: String, StringBuffer, and StringBuilder.
 Though they seem similar, they behave differently in terms of memory usage, performance, and thread safety.

 ๐ 1.
-What is String
+What is String?

-is an immutable class in Java.
+String is an immutable class in Java.
 This means once a string object is created, it cannot be changed.

 String s = "Hello";